-Many seller’s realtors offer open house on their home listings.
-Open house is a great marketing tool for sellers because it is an invitation for not just potential home buyers but also for realtors.
+Many seller’s realtors offer an open house on their home listings.
+The open house is a great marketing tool for sellers.
+This is because it is an invitation for not just potential homebuyers but also for realtors.
 A good open house with have dozens of potential home buyers and real estate professionals visiting the home.
 It is a great opportunity for potential home buyers to attend and ask questions.

 Attending An Open House

 Once you have decided to purchase a new home and are armed with a strong pre-approval letter, you are now ready to place a real estate purchase offer on a home you like.
 Many home buyers first start shopping for a home from the internet.
 They check real estate online websites like Zillow.com, Trulia.com, Realtor.com, Redfin.com, and hundreds of other Real Estate Websites.
-You then contact a realtor and make an appointment to visit the home of your liking.
+Shoppers can then contact a realtor and make an appointment to visit the home of their liking.
 With Open Houses, it is open to the public.

 Why Are They Selling Their Home?

 If the seller is present at the open house, ask the sellers why they are selling their home.
 This question is a great ice breaker to start a relationship with the home seller.

 Time On Market